valmat/rotate_detection/readme.md

-# Detecting rotation angle on scanned documents
+# Angle rotation detection on scanned documents

 Detects the rotation of scanned documents.